SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 }
 ```

 Since we call `removeToast()`, we need to define this function too.
-This function simply calls `.update()` on the store, and filters the store value array using the id that gets passed as an argument:
+This function simply calls `.update()` on the store, and filters the stores array value using the id that gets passed as an argument:

 ```js
 export function removeToast(id) {
   toasts.update((all) => all.filter((toast) => toast.id !== id));
 }
 ```

+This concludes the store for our toast notifications.
+You can view [the complete file in TypeScript on my toast libraries GitHub page](https://github.com/SarcevicAntonio/as-toast/blob/main/src/lib/toastStore.ts).

 ### Creating a toast component